Use DDD

 print("Stables ", "${:.2f}B".format(stb / 1e9))

-print("US M2 ", "${:.2f}T".format(m2 / 1e12))
+print("U.S. M2 ", "${:.2f}T".format(m2 / 1e12))

 print("Updated ", datetime.fromtimestamp(ts, tz=timezone.utc).strftime("%Y-%m-%d %H:%M UTC"))